-Members are reminded that an annual submission is made by the Council to The Executive Office (TEO) requesting financial assistance for the delivery of a local Good Relations Action Plan.
-Members are advised that a commissioning letter was received from TEO on 12 December 2018 advising the submission deadline for the Good Relations Action Plan of 15 February 2019, a copy of which is enclosed for members' information.
-Members are advised that the commissioning letter, for the first time, covers a 3 year period 2019-2022.
-The Action Plan template provided by TEO has been amended to accommodate this and Councils are requested to submit an Action Plan for 2019/20 as well as 2020/22 Action Plan Summaries.
-The draft Good Relations Action Plan 2019/20, reflects the aims and objectives of the central government strategy Together Building a United Community (T-BUC) published in 2013, is enclosed for approval.
-The draft 2020/22 Action Plan Summaries are also enclosed for approval.
+Members were reminded that an annual submission is made by the Council to The Executive Office (TEO) requesting financial assistance for the delivery of a local Good Relations Action Plan.
+Members are advised that a commissioning letter was received from TEO on 12 December 2018 advising the submission deadline for the Good Relations Action Plan of 15 February 2019, a copy of which was circulated for members' information.
+Members were advised that the commissioning letter, for the first time, covers a 3 year period 2019-2022.
+The Action Plan template provided by TEO has been amended to accommodate this and Councils were requested to submit an Action Plan for 2019/20 as well as 2020/22 Action Plan Summaries.
+The draft Good Relations Action Plan 2019/20, reflects the aims and objectives of the central government strategy Together Building a United Community (T-BUC) published in 2013, was circulated for approval.
+The draft 2020/22 Action Plan Summaries were circulated for approval.

-Members are advised that the draft Good Relations Action Plan reflects the commitment to improving community relations.
+Members were advised that the draft Good Relations Action Plan reflects the commitment to improving community relations.
 It outlines how Government, stakeholders, community and individuals will work together to achieve change against the following key priorities:

-- Our children and young people;
+- 1. Our children and young people;

 - 2. Our shared community;

 - 3. Our safe community; and

 - 4. Our cultural expression.